a-eiber/a-eiber/README.md

 ### Hi there 👋

 My name is Alec.
-I'm a software developer and a veteran, currently working on a web app that allows artists to create, share, and sell NFTs.
+I'm a software developer and a veteran, currently working on a portfolio projects, studying data structures and algorithms, and learning new programming languages.

 You can reach me on [LinkedIn](https://www.linkedin.com/in/aleceiber) or on my [website](https://www.aleceiber.com).